ICAS 11: July 16 – 19, 2019 in Leiden

 Panel: Politics of Memory and Trauma

-The Leiden-Delft-Erasmus Centre for Global Heritage and Development will organize a panel on the “Politics of Memory and Trauma” as part of the International Convention of Asia Scholars, which will be organized at Leiden University from 16 – 19 July 2019.
+The Leiden-Delft-Erasmus Centre for Global Heritage and Development will organize a panel on the “Politics of Memory and Trauma” as part of the International Convention of Asia Scholars, which will be organized by IIAS at Leiden University from 16 – 19 July 2019.
 The panel intends to discuss the notion of “contested heritage”, in light of the politics of memory and trauma.

 Wars and conflicts have a direct impact on the tangible environment.
 Military architectures, war ruins, wrecks and monumental memorials all together form what is known as conflict heritage.
 In Asia, a significant share of conflict heritage remains absent from the heritage discourse.
 This may be attributed to many reasons, of which: the lack of a proper recognition of this specific category of heritage.
 Second, the contested nature of the heritage, and especially in the cases where human causalities were involved, prevent governments from touching upon the subject.
 Third, the conflict of interests which results from the economic value of this heritage.
 For instance, the collection of rare types of aircraft wreckage or the activities carried by metal salvagers.
 What can we do to safeguard this type of heritage from its biggest threat: oblivion?